Archive for the ‘wikithing’ Category

 PRIZES: Yes.
 There will be prizes, for both contests.
 Possibly in the form of buried treasure, possibly in the form of gift accounts.

-Labels: book pile, contest, haiku, talk like a pirate day, wikithing
+Labels: book pile, contests, haiku, talk like a pirate day, wikithing

 Monday, September 10th, 2007